Mephi78/obsidian-help-de/de/Obsidian/iOS app.md

 permalink: ios
 ---
 #TODO
 This help article is legacy and only serves as a bridge to avoid breaking links.
-For information on the mobile app, please see [[Sync your notes across devices]].
+For information on the mobile app, please see [[Synchronisiere deine Notizen zwischen Geräten]].

 ## Sync

-For information on syncing on the iOS app, please see [[Sync your notes across devices]].
+For information on syncing on the iOS app, please see [[Synchronisiere deine Notizen zwischen Geräten]].